MichaelTrestman/kubes4noobs/tut.md

    `$> gcloud container clusters create YOUR_CLUSTER_NAME`

-The output should confirm that your cluster is up and running (this output below is for creation of a 		cluster called 'noobcluster' in a google cloud project called kubes4noobs).
+	he output should confirm that your cluster is up and running (this output below is for creation of a 		cluster called 'noobcluster' in a google cloud project called kubes4noobs).
 This can take a few minutes.

 ```
 Creating cluster noobcluster in us-west1-a...
 Cluster is being health-checked (master is